List of Gotham (franchise) characters: Nathaniel Barnes / Executioner

 While still recuperating, Nathaniel initiates a manhunt for Fish Mooney and the Indian Hill escapees, which ends with Fish and Strange fleeing Gotham and the rest of the minions being burned to death by an angry mob.

 Later, Barnes is infected with Alice Tetch's poisonous blood that dropped onto him.
 He then goes on a vigilante spree killing criminals until he is subjected by James Gordon and remanded to Arkham Asylum while in a straitjacket.
 While incarcerated at Arkham, Barnes keeps screaming "Guilty!".

-Leslie Thompkins later talks to Nathaniel Barnes about the blood he is infected with that also infected Mario Calvic.
+Lee Thompkins later talks to Nathaniel Barnes about the blood he is infected with that also infected Mario Calvic.
 Barnes calls it a gift and states that when he gets out of Arkham, he is going to bathe the corruption of Gotham City in blood, starting with Jim Gordon's.

 Barnes is taken to a private lab owned by the Court of Owls where Kathryn had Hugo Strange extract Alice Tetch's poisonous blood from him.
 After James Gordon used Penguin to interfere with the Court of Owls' plans to use the weaponized blood on a Daughters of Gotham event, Kathryn cuts a deal with Nathaniel Barnes to dispose of Gordon.
 With a special outfit and an axe-tipped glove, Nathaniel Barnes targets James Gordon.
 During the fight at the Gotham City Police Department, Nathaniel Barnes beheads Kathryn and has his left hand shot off by James Gordon.
 Even though Barnes was detained, Alvarez told Gordon and Bullock that Barnes escaped from the Arkham Asylum transport upon killing the three guards.